-Finding the Thread: How Career Storytelling Supports the Hiring Process
+Finding the Thread: How Career Storytelling Helps You Get Hired

 As the year comes to a close, many professionals take stock of where they've been and where they want to go next.